startupjs/startupjs/packages/push-notifications/README.md

 ### client API

-- `initAndroidChannel (options, callback)` - function of registering a new channel of push messages for Android.
-Push notifications on `Android` must be sent to the channel, otherwise the message will not be delivered.
-Several different channels can be created.
-  - `options` - object of options for creating a channel, a complete list of options can be found in the [documentation](https://github.com/zo0r/react-native-push-notification#channel-management-android).
-Required parameters:
-    - `channelId` - string, channel unique identifier
-    - `channelName` - string, channel name
-  - `callback` - callback, takes an argument `created`, which indicates whether the channel has already been created, `false` means that the channel has already been created

 - `initPushNotifications (options)` - function of initializing push notifications.
 Also initializes the channel id `default` for android.
-  - `options` - object of options for initializing push notifications.
+  - `options [Object]` - object of options for initializing push notifications.
 A complete list of options can be found in the [documentation](https://github.com/zo0r/react-native-push-notification#usage). !!IMPORTANT!!
 It is highly discouraged to override the `onRegister` and `onNotification` fields as this may break the package behavior.

-- `sendNotification(userIds, title, body, androidChannelId, filters = {})` - function for sending notifications.
-Options:
+- `sendNotification(userIds, options)` - function for sending notifications. - `options [Object]`:
-  - `userIds` - array of user id to which the push notification will be sent.
-  - `title` - string of title
+    - `title [String]` - header string.
-  - `body` - string of content.
+    - `body [String] (required)` - content string.
-  - `androidChannelId` - string with the channel name for android.
+    - `androidChannelId [String]` - string with the channel name for android.
-  - `filters` - object of filters.
+    - `filters [Object]` - filters object.
 The following fields are supported:
-    - `platforms` - array of platforms to send notification to.
+      - `platforms [Array]` - an array of platforms to send notification to.
 If not specified, the message will be sent to all registered devices.